-Pin No. Mnemonic Function 1 $V{ m DD}$ Power Supply Input.
-The $V{\rm DD}$ range for the AD7476/AD7477 is from 2.35 V to 5.25 V. 2 GND Analog Ground.
+Pin No. Pin Mnemonic Function 1 V {DD} Power Supply Input.
+The V{DD} range for the AD7476/AD7477/AD7478 is from 2.35 V to 5.25 V. 2 GND Analog Ground.
 Ground reference point for all circuitry on the AD7476/AD7477/AD7478.
 All analog input signals should be referred to this GND voltage.
-3 $V{IN}$ Analog Input.
+3 V {IN} Analog Input.
 Single-ended analog input channel.
-The input range is 0 V to $V{\rm DD}$ .
+The input range is 0 to V {DD} .
 4 SCLK Serial Clock.
 Logic input.
 SCLK provides the serial clock for accessing data from the part.
 This clock input is also used as the clock source for the AD7476/AD7477/AD7478's conversion process.
 5 SDATA Data Out.
 Logic output.
 The conversion result from the AD7476/AD7477/AD7478 is provided on this output as a serial data stream.
 The bits are clocked out on the falling edge of the SCLK input.
-The data stream from the AD7476 consists of four leading zeros followed by the 12 bits of conversion data, which is provided MSB first; the data stream from the AD7477 consists of four leading zeros followed by the 10 bits of conversion data, followed by two trailing zeros, which is also provided MSB first; the data stream from the AD7478 consists of four leading zeros followed by the eight bits of conversion data, followed by four trailing zeros, which is provided MSB first.
+The data stream from the AD7476 consists of four leading zeros followed by the 12 bits of conversion data which is provided MSB first; the data stream from the AD7477 consists of four leading zeros followed by the 10 bits of conversion data, followed by two trailing zeros, which is also provided MSB first; the data stream from the AD7478 consists of four leading zeros followed by the 8 bits of conversion data, followed by four trailing zeros, which is provided MSB first; the data stream from the AD7478 consists of four leading zeros followed by the 8 bits of conversion data, followed by four trailing zeros, which is provided MSB first.
 6 CS Chip Select.
 Active low logic input.
 This input provides the dual function of initiating conversions on the AD7476/AD7477/AD7478 and framing the serial data transfer.